 - There are several search databases on the Web which can assist you in locating scholarships, fellowships, grants and loans available through the private sector.
 Remember, you should never have to pay for such search results.
 Start by exploring:

-- The National Association of Student Financial Aid Administrators (NASFAA) provides student and parents with concrete information and advice about finding and applying for financial aid.
+- The National Association of Student Financial Aid Administrators (FASFAA) provides student and parents with concrete information and advice about finding and applying for financial aid.

 - The NASFAA Glossary of Terms for Award Notifications: a comprehensive reference source for universally accepted definitions of language typically contained on award notifications given to current and prospective students by colleges and universities.